Mode jumping MCMC for Bayesian variable selection in GLMM: Experiments

 We have addressed $p=13$ different covariates in addition to the intercept.
-Among these covariates we address a factor with 3 levels corresponding to whether a location belongs to a CGH, CHH or CHG genetic region, where H is either A, C or T and thus generating two covariates $X_1$ and $X_2$ corresponding to whether a location is CGH or CHH.
-The second group of factors indicates whether a distance to the previous cytosine nucleobase (C) in DNA is 1, 2, 3, 4, 5, from 6 to 20 or greater than 20 inducing the binary covariates $X_3-X_8$.
-The third factor corresponds to whether a location belongs to a gene from a particular group of genes of biological interest, these groups are indicated as $M_\alpha$, $M_\gamma$, $M_\delta$ or $M_0$ inducing 3 additional covariates $X_{9}-X_{11}$.
-Finally, we have two cut offs a continuous predictor represented by an expression level for a nucleobase being either greater than 3000 or greater than 10000, defining binary covariates $X_{12}$ and $X_{13}$.
-The cardinality of our search space $\Omega_{\Bgamma}$ is $L=2^{13} = 8192$ for this example.
+We have considered a factor with 3 levels corresponding to whether a location belongs to a CGH, CHH or CHG genetic region, where H is either A, C or T and thus generating two covariates $X_1$ and $X_2$ corresponding to whether a location is CGH or CHH.
+A second factor indicates whether a distance to the previous cytosine nucleobase (C) in DNA is 1, 2, 3, 4, 5, from 6 to 20 or greater than 20 inducing the binary covariates $X_3-X_8$.
+A third factor corresponds to whether a location belongs to a gene from a particular group of genes of biological interest, these groups are indicated as $M_\alpha$, $M_\gamma$, $M_\delta$ or $M_0$ inducing 3 additional covariates $X_{9}-X_{11}$.
+Finally, we have considered two binary covariates $X_{12}$ and $X_{13}$ represented by expression levels exceeding 3000 and 10000, respectively.
+The cardinality of our search space $\Omega$ is $2^{13} = 8192$ for this example.
 The correlation structure between these 13 covariates is represented in Figure~\ref{ex5corr}.